Veterinary Surgical Specialists

 What is a surgery specialist?

-Drs.
-Misseghers and Rohn are the only private practice board-certified veterinary surgeons providing quality treatment, consultation, and surgical services to the Inland Northwest.
+Dr. Misseghers are the only private practice board-certified veterinary surgeons providing quality treatment, consultation, and surgical services to the Inland Northwest.
 Although all veterinarians are qualified to perform surgery, veterinary surgeons are specially trained and certified to perform advanced general or orthopedic surgical procedures.
 They had to complete four years of advanced training, publish scientific papers and pass the oral and written board examinations.

 What types of surgery are performed?